silvacms/documentation/source/cluster/relstorage.rst

 We don't recommand to store the blobs inside the SQL server, but to continue to store them on the filesystem, inside a directory that is shared among the various servers you have, if you have more than one.
+NFS is efficiant way to do so.

 .. warning::